 where N = the number of data, and U = the number of unknowns (2 in the bivariate case, by definition).
 Thus, the earlier equation is seen to be but one instance of the more general rule:

 [One of the advantages of this rendition of our solution is that while it provides P only for the 2-unknown case, it supplies pdn (the normalized pd) for any number of unknowns.
-(Normalization in this application refers to re-scaling pd such that it equals unity at the minimum point.)
+(Normalization in this application refers to re-scaling pd such that its total integral out to infinity equals unity.)
 However, keep in mind that P, the true measure of a point's probability, is the exterior volume under the pd surface — just as for the 1-unknown problem, the area under the normal curve's tails (likewise the region exterior to all [both] points of the same pd) is the true measure of a point's likelihood for that case.
 (Which is why the common 1-unknown problem's P is expressed with the error-function, instead of the much simpler function we've seen will express pd.
 The error-function is not analytically integrable, so it is customarily dealt with via series approximations — or tables pre-computed therefrom.)]

 Despite its brevity, our simple equation